-- Letters of Collaboration (if applicable): Provide a signed letter from each collaborating individual or organization that will demonstrate that the PI has the support or resources necessary for the proposed work.
-If an investigator at an intramural organization is named as a collaborator on an application submitted through an extramural organization, the application must include a letter from the collaborator's Commander or Commanding Officer at the intramural organization that authorizes the collaborator's involvement. - Attachment 5: Statement of Work (five-page limit): Upload as "SOW.pdf".
+- Attachment 5: Statement of Work (five-page limit): Upload as "SOW.pdf".
 Refer to the General Application Instructions, Section III.A.2, for detailed information on completing the SOW.
 Each PI must submit an identical copy of a jointly created SOW.
-The contributions of the Initiating PI and the Partnering PI should be noted for each task. - Attachment 12: Representations (extramural submissions only): Upload as "RequiredReps.pdf".
+The contributions of the Initiating PI and the Partnering PI should be noted for each task. - Attachment 10: Representations (extramural submissions only): Upload as "RequiredReps.pdf".
 All extramural applicants must complete and submit the Required Representations template available on eBRAP (https://ebrap.org/eBRAP/ public/Program.htm).
-For more information, see the General Application Instructions, Appendix 5, Section B, Representations. - Attachment 13: Suggested Collaborating DOD Military Facility Budget Format: Upload as "MFBudget.pdf".
+For more information, see the General Application Instructions, Appendix 5, Section B, Representations. - Attachment 11: Suggested Collaborating DOD Military Facility Budget Format: Upload as "MFBudget.pdf".
 Refer to the General Application Instructions, Section IV.A.4, for detailed information.
 The costs per year should be included on the Grants.gov Research & Related Budget Form under subaward costs.